cvmfs/cvmfsexec/README.md

 but the best approach is to start cvmfsexec from a pilot process and run only one pilot per machine.
 If possible the cache should be on local disk, because otherwise the many file accesses can overwhelm a shared filesystem's metadata server.
+Also, many network filesystems types cannot handle the locks that cvmfs creates.
 If there is no local disk the next best option is to mount a filesystem separately for each worker node from a big enough file on the shared filesystem, or alternatively a RAM disk on the local node if there is sufficient RAM.
 The `-m` option (described in the next section) can mount that separate scratch filesystem for you in the cvmfsexec namespace.
-Otherwise, if the cache directory needs to be changed that can be done by setting CVMFS_CACHE_BASE in `dist/etc/cvmfs/default.local`.
+Otherwise, if the cache directory needs to be changed that can be done by setting CVMFS_CACHE_BASE in `dist/etc/cvmfs/default.local`, or you can just install the whole distribution in the local filesystem.

 ## Optionally mount a scratch filesystem